(Translation from the German Original)

 Therefore it is: µ = FR / FN

 In the theories of heat transfer, the energy transfer through heat in the contact area of two solid bodies is explained by the temperature-dependent intensity of the atomic oscillations, which stimulate each other through pulse transfer.
-In a thermally balanced state (both bodies have the same temperature) the flows of energy between the bodies are identical.
+In a thermally balanced state (both bodies have the same temperature) the flow of energy from one body to the other is identical in both directions.
 This is shown in principle with the following animation:

 By combination of this theory with the law of Coulomb, it becomes clear that the opposite atoms of both bodies in the contact area are in relative movement to each other at temperatures above absolute zero, even if there is no relative movement at the macroscopic level between the bodies (static condition).
 In the static condition, the force FN is absorbed by a finite number of atom contacts without any further energy transfer.
 A single atomic contact transmits (at a time) the force ΔFN.
 For statistical reasons, the vector sum of all these forces has no component along the contact plane.